 - Turn chores like brushing teeth, putting away toys, wiping up spills, and caring for pets into fun experiences that your child will enjoy.
 Break the activities down into manageable steps so that your child learns to develop plans.

 - Help your child steer clear of dangerous substances that exist in her immediate world.
 Point out poisonous and harmful chemicals commonly found in homes, such as bleach, kitchen cleansers and furniture polish.
-Explain that your child should only eat or smell food or a medicine from a doctor that you, a relative or other known caregivers give to them.
+Explain that your child should only eat or smell foods or a medicine from a doctor that you, a relative or other known caregivers give to them.
 Also, explain that drugs from the doctor help the person the doctor gives them to but that they can harm someone else.

 - Help your child understand the difference between make-believe and real life.
 Ask your child what they think about a TV program or story.
 Let your child know about your likes and dislikes.
 Discuss how violence or bad decisions can hurt people.